MichaelCurrin/badge-generator/docs/usage.md

 The IDE should also give TypeScript errors as hints.

-## Compile
+## Check types

-Compile TS files to JS.
+Validate that TS compiles without errors.
+This does not persist anything.

 ```sh
 $ yarn compile
 ```

-The build and serve commands handle TypeScript as part of the Vue and Babel setup.
-But you can run the TypeScript compilation alone to check errors, as this is quicker to run.
-Notes this does not work on `.vue` files, as the Vue integration is left out here.
+This step is optional as the `build` or `serve` commands handle TypeScript internally.
+But running this compile step alone is much faster.
+See also use in [Makefile](/Makefile).

-That commands includes specifying parameters which are only needed for this command - they are kept out of the TS config as Vue doesn't need them.
+Note that does **not** check the `.vue` files, as the Vue integration is left out here.

 See [Deploy](deploy.md) for using the build command.